lightbend/cloudflow/docs/Getting Started.md

 # Getting Started

-This document introduces the basic steps needed to install all components of cloudflow and deploy and run a simple cloudflow application on the GKE cluster.
+This document introduces the basic steps needed to install all components of Cloudflow and deploy and run a simple Cloudflow application on the GKE cluster.

 We will discuss the following steps in sequence:

-1. Download and install cloudflow CLI
+1. Download and install Cloudflow CLI
-2. Go through all steps of developing a sample hello world application using cloudflow libraries
+2. Go through all steps of developing a sample hello world application using Cloudflow libraries
 3. Install a GKE cluster following instructions in `cloudflow-installer` repository
 4. Build the application and publish to GKE repository using `sbt buildAndPublish`
-5. Deploy the application to the cluster using cloudflow CLI
+5. Deploy the application to the cluster using Cloudflow CLI
 6. Show usage of CLI helpers like `status`, `list` etc.
 7. Show how to deal with http ingress and push some data to the application
 8. Verify that the application works